The Whitfield Family

 1881: 14 Sandringham Gardens Uxbridge Road, Middlesex

-1888: Cleveland Lodge, The Greenway, Uxbridge, Middlesex (from a letter to Annie Plumbe forwarded to the Whitfields while she was visting there in July 1888)
+1888: Cleveland Lodge, The Greenway, Uxbridge, Middlesex (from a letter to Annie Plumbe forwarded to the Whitfields while she was visiting there in July 1888)

 Sources: